Rock en tu idioma

-Rock en tu idioma was a publicity campaign -- resulting in a series of rock albums -- initiated by the BMG Ariola music label, which other labels later also joined, to promote and distribute the music of Mexican, Spanish and Argentinian bands.
+Rock en tu idioma was a publicity campaign -- resulting in a series of rock albums -- initiated by the BMG Ariola music label, which other labels later also joined, to promote and distribute the music of Mexican, Spanish and Argentine bands.
 Between 1986 and 1991 the campaign was part of a musical movement in Latin America, and of the boom that arose from what became known as the Movida Madrileña.

 The campaign's goal was to spread the music of rock bands in Spanish.
 It created compilation albums from the music of various artists who might not have gotten as much attention from a solo release.
 Several concerts were also organized to leverage the excitement.

 The Rock en tu idioma albums were very popular in Mexico by the late 1980s, and included music from rock groups whose work would have been difficult to find elsewhere; many had not previously released an album and were quite unknown.
 The 15 años de Rock en tu idioma album distributed by BMG is a good example.